DucodB/unique-file-merge/README.md

 # Unique File Merge

-Unique File Merge is a command-line tool designed to merge multiple files while ensuring that each line is unique.
-This utility is useful for joining sets of data written to files from multiple experiments without having to worry about ordering."
+Unique File Merge is a command-line tool designed to merge multiple files.
+It reads the files, stores each line sepeartely into a set to remove the duplicates and then stores the result, line by line, to a specified output file.
+This utility is useful for joining sets of data written to files from multiple experiments without having to worry about ordering.

 ## Usage